chinasaur/rigctl-BLE-bridge/README.md

 A rigctl <-> BLE serial communication bridge for controlling radio transceivers, written in Python for Linux SBCs like the RasPi zero W.

-The BLE code is derived with modifications from:
+The BLE code is derived with significant modification from:
 * https://github.com/RadiusNetworks/bluez/blob/master/test/example-gatt-server
 * https://github.com/RadiusNetworks/bluez/blob/master/test/example-advertisement
 * https://github.com/mengguang/pi-ble-uart-server/blob/main/uart_peripheral.py

-Currently the connection to rigctl for the radio only works if:
-1) The radio is plugged in before starting the program.
-2) There is only one serial device detected.
-3) The radio identifies as a QDX Transceiver.

-Clearly we will need to extend capabilities to make this more flexible :).

 # Requirements
 python3-serial, python3-dbus, libhamlib-utils

 # Usage
-`python3 bridge.py`
+`python3 main.py`

 And then use an app like nRF Connect to connect to the BLE server and send rigctl ASCII format commands.
 For example send `F 14060000 f` to QSY to 14.060 MHz and ask for the new frequency setting as a reply.

+The program will attempt to autodetect usable serial ports and corresponding Hamlib device IDs.
+These can also be set manually using the extra read/write Characteristic config endpoints.
+You can also pass flag -d to add a dummy device for testing purposes.

+TODO(K6PLI): The extra config endpoints need descriptors added to make it more clear what they're for.